 News Dominican cultural center to open in George Washington bus station, Cuomo says The hub will have space for displaying art and hosting workshops.
 The recently revamped George Washington Bridge bus terminal will soon boast a Dominican cultural and education center.
 Photo Credit: AP/Mary Altaffer By Ivan Pereira email@example.com @IvanPer4 Updated August 12, 2018 5:10 PM Print Share fbShare Tweet Email Gov. Andrew Cuomo plans to open a new community space dedicated to Dominican culture and education in Washington Heights.
 Cuomo said the center’s placement in the George Washington Bridge Bus Station was appropriate because many immigrants from across the world first entered the city via the bridge.
 When it opens next summer, the center will include space for artists to display their work and room to facilitate workshops and cultural programming, according to the governor.
 “The Dominican community is a central piece of this state’s culture and a representative of the American dream,” Cuomo said in a statement on Sunday.
 The announcement came just before Cuomo and other elected officials marched in the city’s annual Dominican Day Parade in midtown.
 The center will accommodate up to 150 people and will be managed by the Juan Pablo Duarte Foundation, a nonprofit focused on supporting Latino students.
 “This community center will provide our neighborhood with a cultural hub it deserves, and I thank all involved in the process,” Laura Acosta, the executive director of the foundation, said in a statement.
 The Juan Pablo Duarte Foundation has a rent-free, eight-year agreement with the Port Authority of New York and New Jersey and the station’s developer for the space, according to the governor’s office.
 By Ivan Pereira firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.